coreos/docs/running-coreos/platforms/libvirt/index.md

 You can change any of these parameters later.

-Now import the XML as new VM into your libvirt instance:
+Now create the metadata directory and import the XML as new VM into your libvirt instance:

+    mkdir /usr/src/dock0/metadata
     virsh create /tmp/dock0.xml

 ### Network configuration